lukasturcani/stk/docs/source/basic_examples.rst

     db.put(bb)

-To restore it, by default, you would use the :class:`.InchiKey`
+To restore it, by default, you would use the InChIKey

 .. code-block:: python